mtopircean/essential-oils/README.md

 #### Spellcheck

 Spellcheck was run using word spellcheck validation option.
-All found spelling errors where corrected in order to give the user a clean experience when ussing the tool.
+All found spelling errors where corrected in order to give the user a clean experience when using the tool.

 #### CI Linter